 Winnipeg Blue Bombers win first Grey Cup title since 1990

-The Blue Bombers won their 10th title, becoming the first third-place team to reach and win the Canadian Football League championship since Edmonton in 2005.
+The Blue Bombers won their 10th title and first since 1990, becoming the first third-place team to reach and win the Canadian Football League championship since Edmonton in 2005.

-Harris became the first player to honored as both the game's top player and Canadian.
-The 32-year-old Winnipeg native is the first Canadian to be selected Grey Cup MVP since Russ Jackson of the Ottawa Rough Riders in 1969.
+Harris, the 32-year-old Winnipeg native who also won a title with the B.C.
+Lions in 2011, is the first Canadian to be selected Grey Cup MVP since Russ Jackson of the Ottawa Rough Riders in 1969.

+"That sounds good, but the only trophy I want is the big silver one," Harris said.
+"It's surreal, it's amazing, it's a dream come true.
+I'm so proud to be a Winnipegger.”

 With the temperature in the mid-30s with little wind, Harris opened the scoring in the first quarter with a 15-yard run and caught an 18-yard touchdown pass from backup Chris Streveler in the second quarter.
 Harris finished with six catches for 35 yards.

-Harris also won a title with the B.C.
-Lions in 2011.
-He served a two-game suspension for a positive drug test this season, but still led the CFL in rushing for the third straight season.
+Harris served a two-game suspension for a positive drug test this season, but still led the CFL in rushing for the third straight season.

+"I just wanted to prove it to my teammates and deliver for my teammates," Harris said.
+"Everything else is whatever.
+We just wanted to win this game.
+We've been underdogs (and) counted out all year and even for myself I've been counted out and disrespected.
+It was a Blue Bomber-style game and that's how we wanted to do it."

 Zach Collaros, the former University of Cincinnati quarterback who spent time with Saskatchewan and Toronto this season before landing in Winnipeg in October, completed 17 of 23 passes for 170 yards.
 Streveler was 3 for 3 for 39 yards.

-Justin Medlock made six field goals, salvaging a single on his lone miss.
+Justin Medlock tied the Grey Cup record with six field goals and salvaged a single on his lone miss.

+Defensive end Willie Jefferson had three of Winnipeg’s six sacks and forced two fumbles.

+"To be playing such a big game, the biggest game of the year and to play their best football, is very impressive," Winnipeg coach Mike O'Shea said.
+"They certainly rose to the occasion and got after it.
+They should be extremely proud of that fact."

 Dane Evans threw a 4-yard touchdown pass to Bralon Addison in the third quarter for Hamilton.
 The Tiger-Cats, a CFL-best 15-3 in the regular season, won their last championship in 1999.